 Manitoba Film & Music offers a series of programs aimed at the development, production and marketing of projects shot in Manitoba

 The Manitoba Arts Council offers funding for dramatic, experimental, animated, films and videos made by Manitobans.

 Please note that in Manitoba, most long-form film and television productions are under union contract and as such first employ their members.
 To find out more, please visit the relevant union websites:

 WHERE CAN I FIND MORE INFORMATION ABOUT SHOOTING IN MANITOBA?

-Manitoba Film & Music (MFM) can assist you with questions regarding filming in the province, as well as Manitoba’s Film and Video Tax Credit.
+Manitoba Film & Music (MFM) can assist you with questions regarding filming in the province, as well as the Manitoba Film and Video Production Tax Credit.
 The MFM website also contains a comprehensive locations photo gallery.